Royal Adelaide Show: 20th century

-There were no shows held in 1915–1919 due to the effects of WWI and the Spanish flu epidemic.
+There were no shows held in 1915–1919 due to the effects of World War I and the Spanish flu epidemic.
 In 1925, the show became an annual event, and moved to Wayville.
 A report regarding the new site stated: The competition for best design for the new showgrounds drew fifty responses and twenty six firm designs.
 Mr C R Heath's design was awarded first prize of £500.
 Designs came from New Zealand, England and all Australian States.
 The Building Committee, consisting of the President and Vice-Presidents and the Secretary, was appointed to supervise the work and confer with the architects and to report to the Executive.
 A railway siding was negotiated with the Railway Department, drainage and sewerage problems addressed, negotiations initiated with the Tramways Trust for an 'electric car' service, grading and levelling planned, and tenders called for erection of facilities.
 A fine draught horse pavilion has been erected and the building of a sheep pavilion commenced.The site's main pavilion, Centennial Hall, was opened on 20 March 1936.
-Between 1940 and 1946, shows were cancelled, with the exception of a Wine Show in 1946, due to WWII and the military occupation of the grounds.
+Between 1940 and 1946, shows were cancelled, with the exception of a Wine Show in 1946, due to World War II and the military occupation of the grounds.

 In February 1966, a soccer match between traditional rivals Hellas and Juventus on the opening night of the show created much interest.
 Another area of interest was the Decimal Currency Board's display, with the 'Dollar Girls' on hand to explain the new monetary system to be introduced.

 In the 1960s to 1980s, new competitive sections for the blind and disabled were introduced, plus an additional four classes in the knitting and crochet section for the over 70s.
 Main Arena attractions included the Pacific Islands Regiment Band, which consisted of 75 Papuans and New Guineans from all parts of the territory.
 They joined with the Royal Australian Navy Band, the Band of the Southern Command, the Band of the Central Command, and the SA Police Band, for a massed band display.
 In 1990, $1.3 million was spent on capital improvements.

 Prior to 1987, with a three-term school year, the show was always held in a school holiday period.
 With the changeover to a four-term year, arrangements were made between the show organisers and the Department for Education whereby Adelaide schools arrange a study-free day, enabling their pupils to attend the event.